Moonee-Publishing-LTD/Moonee_Test/README.md

 Notice: For this test use only Facebook, Game analytics and Adjust SDKs features.

 ## 5. DATA Safety

+- For Android:
+Please make sure your app’s privacy and security practices match the store’s standards.
+**Policy Declaration for Play Safety Label Android**

+You need to fill this part in Google Play store as the following:

+APP CONTENT -> DATA SAFETY -> DEVICE OR OTHER IDENTIFIERS.

+- For IOS:
+Please make sure your app’s privacy and security practices match the store’s standards.
+Use this how-to guide.

 ## 6. Ready For Testing

+1. Once you finish all of the above steps and your game is good to go, publish it on Google Play Store/ App Store.
+2. Once the game is live, share in the Slack Channel the game’s store URL and its Facebook App ID.
+3. Make sure you’ve done all the needed steps here:
+Meta Instructions For Testing.